MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-monitor-progress-performance.md

 Learn more at [Understanding WIP Methods](projects-understanding-wip.md).

 If you want to view the result using a different method, change the method and calculate WIP again.
-There's no limit to the number of times you calculate WIP; it doesn't get automatically posted to the general ledger.
-After you've calculated WIP using the method you prefer, you can post to the general ledger.
+There's no limit to the number of times you can calculate WIP.
+The value isn't automatically posted to the general ledger.
+After you calculate WIP using the method you prefer, you can post to the general ledger.

 ## Define a WIP method for a project